GoogleChrome/developer.chrome.com/site/en/blog/layoutng/index.md

 Today (as described above) we have an immutable parent constraints object which describes all the inputs from the parent layout to the child.
 We store this with the resulting immutable fragment.
 Due to this,
-we have a centralized place where we compare or "diff" these two inputs to determine if the child needs to have another layout pass performed.
+we have a centralized place where we *diff* these two inputs to determine if the child needs to have another layout pass performed.
 This diffing logic is complicated, but well-contained.
 Debugging this class of under-invalidation issues typically results in manually inspecting the two inputs and deciding what in the input changed such that another layout pass is required.